rust-lang/rust/text/0000-argument-lifetimes.md

 ## Additional lints

-Beyond the change to the style lint for capitalizing `impl` header lifetimes, two more lints are provided:
+Beyond the change to the style lint for `impl` header lifetimes, two more lints are provided:

-- One deny-by-default lint against `fn` definitions in which a lifetime occurs exactly once.
+- One deny-by-default lint against `fn` definitions in which an unbound lifetime occurs exactly once.
 Such lifetimes can always be replaced by `'_` (or for `&`, elided altogether), and giving an explicit name is confusing at best, and indicates a typo at worst.

 - An expansion of Clippy's lints so that they warn when a signature contains